-Have you ever wondered how to help out when someone dies?
+Have you ever wondered how to help when someone dies?
 When someone dies, whether it’s a close relative or faraway friend, everyone wants to know how to help out in practical ways.

 1. Bring Breakfast

-2. Bring Paper Goods & Plastic ware
+2. Bring Paper Goods & Plastic Silverware

-I don’t like to clean, even on my best days, much less when grief and tragedy has struck!
+I don’t like to clean, even on my best days, much less when grief and tragedy have struck!
 It thought it was brilliant for people to think to bring us everything from toilet paper, paper towels & paper plates to coffee cups & plastic cups.
 It simply made for one less thing to worry about every day.

 One night we were brought a variety of cold cuts, cheese, and veggies (AND homemade bread – an added bonus!).
 It was perfect because everyone could dress their sandwich how & when they wanted.
 Others also brought salads with a choice of vegetables & dressings.
-It was perfect because not only did it allow us to extend those meals throughout the week, but it also recognized that there are a number of different taste buds living in the same house this week
+It was perfect because not only did it allow us to extend those meals throughout the week, but it also recognized that there are a number of different taste buds living in the same house.

 4. Bring Frozen Meals